SOFTS-Raw sugar soars as stimulus measures boost financial markets

 * Dealers are concerned that chocolate consumption could suffer because of the coronavirus, while cocoa grinders could use up their plentiful stockpiles and place reduced orders for beans.

-* May London cocoa rose 16 pounds, or 0.9%, to 1,810 pounds a tonne.
-(Reporting by Maytaal Angel Editing by David Goodman )
+* May London cocoa fell 19 pounds, or 1.1%, to 1,775 pounds a tonne.
+(Reporting by Maytaal Angel Editing by David Goodman, Kirsten Donovan)